TODAY, your Argus is backing local people's calls for Gwent's golden boy Mark Colbourne to be given a gong.

 The homecoming ceremony, organised by the Welsh Government, will be for Welsh members of both Paralympics GB and Team GB.

 First Minister Carwyn Jones said: "I call on everyone who can, to try and make it to the homecoming event for both our Paralympic and Olympic heroes.
-It is an opportunity to show them just how proud we are."
+It is an opportunity to show them just how

 The First Minister was speaking ahead of last night's closing ceremony of the Paralympics and praised the Welsh competitors.